Haptic Enhancements to Live Theatre and Virtual Production Environments

 Project partners: Abertay University, Scottish Youth Theatre

-The project is one of four initiatives supported by the XR Network+ Prototyping, Impact and Acceleration (PIA) round two funding call, with grants of up to £10,000 awarded to researchers at UK universities to develop new ideas and complete existing research related to VP.
+This project is one of four initiatives supported by the XR Network+ Prototyping, Impact and Acceleration (PIA) round two funding call.
+Grants of up to £10,000 were awarded to researchers at UK universities to develop new ideas and complete existing research related to Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Image credit to Abertay University.